 1. Locate the "S Health" icon on your home screen.

-2. Tap on the 3 dots in the top right corner of the screen.
+2. Tap on the 3 lines in the top left corner of the screen.

 4. Under Data, tap on "Data Permissions".

 6. Make sure both "All permissions" and "Daily step count trend" are toggled on.

 The app Google Fit must be downloaded on non-Samsung devices before enabling auto step tracking.
 Once Google Fit has been downloaded from the Play Store, navigate back to the Omada app and follow the instructions below.

 1. In the Omada app, go to the "Settings" tab

 2. Next to the words "Auto step tracking", tap on the green square to enable step tracking (should appear green with a white checkmark).